 How to Make Reading in Bed Easier

 If your loved one is fond of reading in bed, there are a few tips that could make this comfortable.
-First, get a bed wedge pillow to make it easier for the back and neck.
+First, get a good reading pillow to make it easier for the back and neck.
 You could also opt for an LED book light for proper light without straining your partner.

 Lastly, a book seat will come in handy.
 It holds a book and tablet when reading, making reading in bed more bearable.